mwkpe/rand/cpp_guide/cpp_guidelines.md

 ```

 ## 3.4 Types
-* The opening brace should be put on a new line (Allman style).
+* The opening brace should be put on a new line (Allman style)
-* Access specifiers should not be indented (Stroustrup style).
+* Access specifiers should not be indented (Stroustrup style)
-* Indent contents
 ```C++
 class Vehicle
 {